 Note: some of these chairs that were sold between July 2006 and November 2009 from supplier 17389 and a production date 0607-0911(YYMM) need a new safety belt.
 You can see the deets at IKEA here.

 6. Infantino Swift Classic Carrier: I think everyone needs a baby carrier and this one seemed to get really good reviews and you certainly can't beat the price at $15.
-[If anyone gives you cries "crotch dangler" you can direct them here.]
+[If anyone cries "crotch dangler" you can direct them here.]
 Hopefully the woman strapped to the baby comes with the carrier as well – that would be super helpful. *Or* I even found to this link to a neat no sew baby wrap.

 7. Gerber 5-pack Onsies: Onsies are one of those items that rarely makes it into the hand-me-down piles because they get ratty fast.
 Plus, if the weather is warm, this is all they really need to hang out and sleep in.
 Around $10